sensu/sensu-docs/content/sensu-go/5.2/reference/assets.md

 Sensu expects an asset to be a tar archive (optionally gzipped) containing one or more executables within a bin folder.
 Any scripts or executables should be within a `bin/` folder within in the archive.
-See the [Sensu Go Plugin template][] for an example asset and Bonsai configuration.
+See the [Sensu Go Plugin template][28] for an example asset and Bonsai configuration.

 The following are injected into the execution context: